Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Today you’ll have an experience of a lifetime–exploring the magic of the Great Barrier Reef!
 A friendly and knowledgeable crew will transfer you by boat to two dedicated mooring locations with some of the best snorkeling reef around.
 All snorkel equipment is included, as well as a ride in a semi-submersible vessel where the underwater world comes alive.
 All activities are based from the back of the vessel on purpose-built platforms that provide direct access to the beautiful Pacific blue waters.
 For an additional cost, you also have the option of scuba diving or snorkeling alongside a marine biologist.
 The cruise includes lunch and afternoon tea.
 You will surely have a marvelous time on this unique excursion, and will bring home a lifetime of memories from this living natural wonder!
 (B, L)

-Note: guests not wishing to snorkel should inquire about land-based alternatives for learning about the reef.
+Note: If you do not wish to snorkel, click here for information about our land-based alternative for learning about the reef.

 Day 4 – Cairns to Ayers Rock